vdGitAway/runscript/README.md

 <p>In sequential order:</p>
 <p>1) Builds an Angular static files from an external directory.</p>
 <p>2) Creates a publish build of a .NET Core application from the current directory.</p>
-<p>3) Removes a docker image call "back".</p>
+<p>3) Removes a docker image and container with the name "back".
+Continues if error occurs.</p>
 <p>4) Runs a dockerfile call "dotnetrun.dockerfile" from the current directory which will build a new "back" image.</p>
 <p>5) Runs the newly created "back" image with publish port 5000 from internal port 80.
-Also runs detached from terminal.</p>
+Also runs detached from terminal with the name "back".</p>
+<p>Note, String.raw is use so you can copy/paste path in windows without fixing the backslash.</p>